czl9707/notes-n-writings/Breaking Down Components: From Monolithic to Compound Pattern/blog.md

 };
 ```

-We end up with four components, the three visual component and an `Root` component which internally wrap children using `context.Provider` component.
+We end up with four components, the three visual component `Trigger`, `Header`,`Content` as mentioned previously, and an `Root` component which internally wrap children using `context.Provider` component.

 Adding styles inside or outside of the component will be another dicussion.
-For this blog, I will just add them inside the component for simplicity of usage.
+For this blog, Let's enhance these with some default styles and additional functionality.

 ``` tsx
 import React from "react"